NENO Logo

 NENO's exchange format is not one big JSON blob which might have an open specification but is hard to be used with another app.
 NENO's data format is a bunch of human-readable plain text files which can be opened and edited with any simple text editor.
 Even if you decide to stop using NENO, you can still access your notes and use them with another app.

-We think that credible exit is an essential factor for serious tools for thought, because we think that a person's knowledge is so precious that there should not even be the slightest possibility for it to get stuck or even get lost in a proprietary app or hard-to-parse data format.
+We think that credible exit is an essential factor for serious tools for thought, because a person's knowledge is so precious that there should not even be the slightest possibility for it to get stuck or be lost in a proprietary app or hard-to-parse data format.

 Local-first